Tony-TRT/Tony-TRT/README.md

 I am a computer science student and I love learning and acquiring new skills.
 What I enjoy most in programming is creating beautiful graphical interfaces.
-If I have the opportunity to create an interface for a command-line program, I usually do it!
+When I have the opportunity to create an interface for a command-line program, I usually do it!

 ### My achievements 💎